Skatteetaten/architect/README.md

 However, Architect can also run outside Docker and OpenShift, e.g. on a developer workstation.

 The input deliverable must contain a runnable application and must meet certain requirements regarding content and file structure.
+Architect is highly opinionated in this regard.

 Architect will perform the following tasks:

-* Download and prepare the deliverable in order to use it as the 'context' for a Docker build.
+* Download and prepare the deliverable in order to use it as the 'context' for a container build.
+* Create the application layer file structure.
-* Create a custom Dockerfile.
+* Create and push image layer blobs.
-* Perform the Docker build.
+* Update and push the image manifest.
+* Update and push the container the configuration layer blob.
 * Create a set of image tags.
-* Push the image and image tags to the designated registry.

 # Concepts